Day 1: Arrive in Tokyo.

 One of the main highlights of Teshima is the Teshima Art Museum, a remarkable architectural and artistic creation nestled within a hillside.
 Designed by Ryue Nishizawa and Rei Naito, the museum combines the natural environment with innovative design.
 Standing amongst terraced rice fields, the simple concrete structure stimulates its visitors’ senses with the play of water drops on a concrete surface.

 We return to Takamatsu by ferry and to our hotel.
-Another big day, your evening is free.
+This evening we meet in the bar before heading out to dinner.

 Overnight: JR Clement Hotel.
 (B, L)